csdms/ivy/lessons/best-practices/unit-testing.md

 ## Resources

-* Software Carpentry Incubator [lesson](http://carpentries-incubator.github.io/python-testing/) on unit testing and continous integration (in development)
+* Software Carpentry Incubator [lesson](http://carpentries-incubator.github.io/python-testing/) on unit testing and continuous integration (in development)
 * [*Code Complete*](https://wikipedia.org/wiki/Code_Complete) is a
   comprehensive reference for all aspects of software development;
   it includes a section on unit testing